dgmcguire/texas/README.md

    },
 ```

-  5.  great! now when we compile (given we have a texas macro declared somewhere) all our boilerplate stuff will be written to `web/static/js/texas/` which brunch will compile everything in the texas directory into a texas.js file that by default will be located in `priv/static/js/` - so lets make sure we tell our html to serve that to our clients
+  5.  great! now when we compile (given we have a texas macro declared somewhere such as [here](https://github.com/dgmcguire/texas_demo/blob/master/web/views/page_view.ex#L4-L6) in the demo app you see in the video) all our boilerplate stuff will be written to `web/static/js/texas/` which brunch will compile everything in the texas directory into a texas.js file that by default will be located in `priv/static/js/` - so lets make sure we tell our html to serve that to our clients

   in `web/templates/layout/app.html.eex` lets make sure our newly compiled priv/static/js files are being served to the client.
 At the bottom it should look something like this - taking note that order does matter here as dependencies of texas are located in vendor: